 Light: Spells that create significant amounts of light or attack darkness effects should have the light descriptor.
 Giving a spell the light descriptor indicates whether a spell like darkness is high enough level counter or dispel it.

 Pain: Pain effects cause unpleasant sensations without any permanent physical damage (though a sensitive target may suffer mental repercussions from lengthy exposure to pain).
 Creatures that are immune to effects that require a Fort save (such as constructs and undead) are immune to pain effects.
-Source: Ultimate Magic.
+Source: PRG:UM.

 Poison: Poison effects use poison, venom, drugs, or similar toxic substances to disrupt and damage living creatures through chemical reactions.
-Technically, acids and poisons are both chemical reactions, but for the purpose of the Pathfinder Roleplaying Game, they are categorized as different effects, with acids dealing hit point damage and poisons causing ability damage, ability drain, bleeding, confusion, convulsions, nausea, paralysis, reduced healing, suffocation, unconsciousness, or death.
+Technically, acids and poisons are both chemical reactions, but for the purpose of this game, they are categorized as different effects, with acids dealing hit point damage and poisons causing ability damage, ability drain, bleeding, confusion, convulsions, nausea, paralysis, reduced healing, suffocation, unconsciousness, or death.
 Creatures with resistance to poison (such as dwarves) apply that resistance to their saving throws and the effects of poison spells.
 Creatures with immunity are immune to poisonous aspects of poison spells, but not necessarily all effects of the spell (for example, a spell that creates a pit full of liquid poison could still trap or drown a poison-immune creature).
-Source: Ultimate Magic.
+Source: PRG:UM.

 Shadow: Shadow spells manipulate matter or energy from the Shadow Plane, or allow transport to or from that plane.
-Source: Ultimate Magic.
+Source: PRG:UM.